awslabs/scale-out-computing-on-aws/docs/install-soca-cluster.md

 ## Install Scale-Out Computing on AWS

-If you've used the `manual_build.py` version, clicking on the link will open the CloudFormation console and pre-fill the **Install Location** parameters:
+Clicking on the link will open the CloudFormation console and pre-fill the **Install Location** parameters:

-If you've manually uploaded these to S3 following [Option 2](#option-2-download-the-latest-release-targz), you'll need to fill out these two parameters.

 ![](imgs/install-6.png)